ufjschool/ob-s14/drafts/final/haunted+energy.md

 Only one roommate was home, and he was sound asleep.
 When Davis woke him up, he had no idea what was going on.

-And that was only the first time, Romero said.
+And that was only the first time, then-sophomore Romero said.
 Another night, Davis was trying to fall asleep when he heard the sound again — chairs moving in the common room.
 No one was home.

 He ignored it until he saw his doorknob turn, slowly.
 Romero said Davis didn't go to sleep that night.